-NMD is very rare.
-It would not usually be offered unless you are severely ill and all other treatments have failed, including psychiatric medication and electroconvulsive therapy (ECT).
+NMD is extremely rare.
+It would not ever be considered unless you are very severely ill and all other treatments have failed, including psychiatric medication and electroconvulsive therapy (ECT).

-If you are in this situation, your psychiatrist can refer you to a psychosurgical team for an assessment.
+If you are in this situation, your psychiatrist could offer to refer you to a psychosurgical team for an assessment.
 The psychosurgical team is made up of everyone who would be helping to look after you, including the anaesthetist and the neurosurgeon.
 Good practice guidelines state that:

-- The psychosurgical team should review your full hospital notes during the assessement.
+- The psychosurgical team should review your full hospital notes during the assessment.

 - A close relative should accompany you to the assessment, and they should be interviewed as well.

 Where is NMD performed?